 This road race took place in the North East of Scotland.
 There was controversy about the race because Alastair Wood set a record which statisticians believed was not possible given the length of the route back in 1966.
 As such, there were doubts as to the extent of the course.

 However, Alastair went on to win other competitions during his career, proving that he was a gifted athlete.
-In those days, course measurements were not strict, and there is a chance that there were disparities in the measures.
+In those days, course measurements were not strict, and there is a chance that there were disparities in the measures, however the rise and growth of the web affected the way course measurements can be calculated with various mobile software such as the bet365 application.

 Alastair Wood set a record of two hours thirteen minutes and forty-five seconds in 1966.